 Plant Family: milfoiln Myricaceae

-Eurasian Water-milfoil (Miriophyllum spicatum) or EWM is a highly invasive submergent aquatic plant.
-EWM invades both pristine and polluted, turbid lakes, rivers and deepwater wetlands.
-The most common way it is transported from lake to lake is by fragments transported on boats, and boat trailers.
+Eurasian Water-milfoil (Myriophyllum spicatum) or EWM is a highly invasive submergent aquatic plant.
+EWM invades both pristine and polluted, turbid lakes, rivers, and deepwater wetlands.
+The most common way it is transported from lake to lake is by fragments transported on boats and boat trailers.

-Like many species of aquatic plant in does not frequently reproduce by seeds, but most often vegetativly through spreading roots, and in the case of Eurasian Water-milfoil it spreads great distance by fragments.
+Like many aquatic plant species, it does not frequently reproduce by seeds, but most often vegetatively through spreading roots, and in the case of Eurasian Water-milfoil, it spreads great distance by fragments.
 The plant is said to auto-fragment; this means a portion of the stem is purposely weakened and causes a segment of it to break off.
 The fragment then floats away, getting caught in other vegetation or sinking.
-The sinking fragment then roots to the bottom creating a clone of the parent plant.
-This ability to easily form new plants from fragments makes control, by cutting and pulling plants difficult, because it could result in the spread of the plants.
+The sinking fragment then roots to the bottom, creating a clone of the parent plant.
+This ability to easily form new plants from fragments makes control by cutting and pulling plants difficult because it could result in plants’ spread.

-Once firmly established on a larger waterbody it is a question of whether to manage the abundance of the plant or not.
-On some lakes EWM may only be problematic in a few areas, even after decades post invasion, and no control is necessary.
+Once firmly established on a larger waterbody, it is a question of whether to manage the abundance of the plant or not.
+EWM may only be problematic in a few areas on some lakes, even after decades post-invasion, and no control is necessary.
 On other lakes, the entire lake may be infested from shore to shore.
-In this situation herbicide treatments are not advised, but cutting is a better option.
+In this situation, herbicide treatments are not advised, but cutting is a better option.
 Spreading of the plants by fragments in this situation does not matter since the invader is already well established.
 Cutting will help navigation and improve fish habitat.
-Where water levels can be managed drawing the water down and exposing the lake bed can be an effective method of control, although a very controversial management practice.
+Where water levels can be managed by drawing the water down and exposing the lake bed can be an effective method of control, although a very controversial management practice at the local level.